IBM/zowe-cli-cics-deploy-plugin/docs/tutorials/cics-deploy/CICSDeployPlugin.md

 ## Overview
 This tutorial covers installing and running this bundled Zowe CLI cics-deploy plugin as-is (without modification).

-The plug-in adds a command to the CLI that supports generation and deployment of CICS bundle resources from the current directory of your PC.
+The plug-in adds a command to the CLI that supports generation and deployment of CICS bundle resources from the current directory of your workstation.

 ## Installing the cics-deploy plug-in to Zowe CLI